sascha-andres/git-c/README.md

     -verbose: print more information
     -subject-line-length: characters allowed for subject line
     -body-line-length: characters allowed for a body line
+    -prefill-scope-regex: provide regex to parse scope from branch
+    -issue-prefix: prefix detected scope with this value

+### Prefill scope regex

+It is expected to have a named group scope.
+Example:

+    ^(?P<scope>[0-9]+)

 ### Environment variables